Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-\textbullet \, \textbf{Historical Record Storage}.
-After a pair of devices completes a collaborative task, the server receives the collaborator’s performance data, such as $p_{a_j}$, and stores it in the historical record storage component of the memory module.
+\textbf{2) Historical collaboration record storage}.
+The historical record storage component stores all historical collaboration records, ensuring that the teacher agent has sufficient knowledge regarding devices' historical performance.
+We consider a collaborative instance where collaborator $a_j$ helps the task owner $a_i$ complete a face recognition task.
+The server monitors this collaboration and collects the performance data of collaborator $a_j$, expressed as $p_{a_j \gets a_i}$ = \{``task owner'' : ``$a_i$'', ``collaborator'' : ``$a_j$'', ``task type'' : ``face recognition'', ``collaboration time'' : ``2025-08-18 14:00:00'', ``task transmission success rate'' : ``100\%'', ``packet loss rate'' : ``1\%'', ``task computing speed'' : ``10 MB/second'', ``task computing success rate'' : ``100\%''\}.
+The task transmission success rate and packet loss rate characterize collaborator $a_j$’s communication-related performance, while the computing speed and computing success rate reflect collaborator $a_j$’s computing-related performance during the collaboration.
+In this paper, we consider only these four dimensions for all collaborators.
+It should be noted that additional performance dimensions can be incorporated if required.
+The server then stores $p_{a_j \gets a_i}$ in the historical record storage component of the memory module.
 This component is implemented through a relational database, such as MySQL, where each record is stored in a structured format that includes task owner, collaborator, task type, collaboration timestamp, and associated communication and computation performance metrics.